LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-2-waste-and-recycling.md

 Kristen O'Gorman not only assisted Torchbox in their interviews in North East Derbyshire, but ran her own interviews in sister council Bolsover.

+She found it really useful observing Luiza and Kyle in their interviews, particularly keeping people on topic and to time.

+Findings for Bolsover were very similar to North East Derbyshire.
+As the two councils operated a joint policy in this area the working practices the same

+Kristen observed that 4 out of 6 users went onto the website first, but they struggled to find what they needed; they actually found google easier.

+Nearly all users wanted to deal with everything online and all would have preferred  not to have phoned.
+The ability to deal with services outside of office hours was a key factor, and they found it frustrating finding the time to phone.

 ### Rotherham

 C